stanford-web-security/assign1/exercises/1/problem.md

 ## Goal

-Find the XSS vulnerability in your competitor's site.
+Find a way to inject a `<script>` tag into your competitor's site.

-<iframe src='http://localhost:4010'></iframe>

 Once you find a way to execute code on their site, you should call the `success()` function.
 If you've done it correctly, you should see a browser alert telling you that you succeeded.

+<iframe src='http://localhost:4010'></iframe>

 Since this is a Reflected XSS attack, take note of the fact that the URL of the victim site contains a URL-encoded version of your "attack input".